Thrust for given liftoff distance Solution

 Variables Used

-Thrust of an aircraft - (Measured in Newton) - The Thrust of an aircraft is defined as the force generated through propulsion engines that move an aircraft through the air.
+Aircraft Thrust - (Measured in Newton) - Aircraft Thrust is defined as the force generated through propulsion engines that move an aircraft through the air.

 Reference Area - (Measured in Square Meter) - The Reference Area is arbitrarily an area that is characteristic of the object being considered.
 For an aircraft wing, the wing's planform area is called the reference wing area or simply wing area.